 Future applications need to unlock new functionality.
 CrayoNano combines graphene and semiconductor nanowires to create a hypermaterial, enabling the design of devices with exceptional performance.

-CrayoNano’s patented and groundbreaking technology, grows AlGaN nanowires on graphene, a new hyper-material, to create an extremely efficient semiconductor chip.
-Our AlGaN nanowires on Graphene are strain-free leading to an extremely high crystal quality, a requirement to realize an efficient, reliable UVC LED.
+CrayoNano grows AlGaN nanowires on graphene to create an energy efficient and high performing semiconductor chip.
+Our AlGaN nanowires on graphene are strain-free, leading to an extremely high crystal quality—a requirement for an efficient, reliable UV-C LED.